rscheiwe/redux-calculator/README.md

 ## Getting Started:

-1. Fork and clone this repo, CD into the folder in your terminal, and run npm install.
+1. Fork and clone this repo, CD into the folder in your terminal, and run 'npm install'.

-2. After you've downloaded the dependencies, run npm start.
-The application will launch in your browser on the local server.
+2. After you've downloaded the dependencies, run 'npm start'.
+The application will launch in the browser on your local server.

 ## To Use:

 - The calculator does basic arithmetic operations: add, subtract, multiply, and divide.

-- Use the +/- button to change the sign of the entered number
+- Use the +/- button to change the sign of the entered number .

 - To save a number, type or calculate it onto the screen, press MS, and then select the number you'd like to save it to.